 What are the best Ultralight Sleeping Bags?

-What is the highest point in Michigan?
+Where is the highest point in Washington?

-What is the elevation of the highest point in Kansas?
+What is the highest point in Oklahoma?